Anderton v Ryan: Facts

 A woman purchased a video cassette recorder (VCR) on the belief that it was stolen.
 She reported an unrelated burglary in her house to the police.
 While they were investigating the burglary, she confessed to having purchased the VCR she believed to be stolen.
 No evidence was found to confirm that the VCR had been stolen.
 She was convicted of attempted handling of stolen goods.

 Judgment

-The court convened 13 months and five days after the law-reported decision of the quickly referred conviction to the Divisional Court of the High Court, Queens Bench Division (from the local magistrates' initial decision).
-The skipping out of the Court of Appeal is as the case was cleared in timetables and administratively for a "leapfrog appeal" (direct to the House of Lords).
+The court convened 13 months and five days after the law-reported decision of the quickly referred conviction to the Divisional Court of the High Court, Queen's Bench Division (from the local magistrates' initial decision).
+The Court of Appeal was skipped because the case was cleared in timetables and administratively for a "leapfrog appeal" (direct to the House of Lords).

 The House of Lords decided that impossibility was not within the scope of the offence under s.
 1(2) of the Criminal Attempts Act (nor any other residual offence from earlier legal precedents).
 That is, impossibility of the complete act rendered the inchoate offence also an impossibility.
 The conviction was thus quashed.